zendesk/sunshine-conversations-web/README.md

 Smooch is the best way to have personal, rich conversations with people on your website or customers on any device.
 Our features, integrations and developer-friendly APIs empower companies to connect with their customers in a whole new way.

-The Smooch Javascript SDK will add [live web messaging](https://smooch.io/live-web-chat/) to your website or web app.
+The Smooch Web Messenger will add [live web messaging](https://smooch.io/live-web-chat/) to your website or web app.
 Customers will be able to talk to you from your website, while you manage conversations using your favorite business systems.

 - Let your customers talk to you the way they want by seamlessly [moving web chat conversations](https://smooch.io/cross-channel-messaging/) to any messaging app.
 - Sync conversations across every device and channel your customers use.